Phlebotomy

 Program Information & Course List

 Students will also participate in a Phlebotomy Internship.
-This internship provides practical phlebotomy experience in a clinical setting where students will be required to complete 100 venipunctures and 5 dermal punctures at the clinical site and record a minimum of 80 clinical hours.
-WCCC will partner with both Calais Regional Hospital and Downeast Community Hospital.
+This internship provides practical phlebotomy experience in a clinical setting.
+WCCC partners with both Calais Regional Hospital and Downeast Community Hospital.

 Phlebotomy Contact